Medically Reviewed By

 A report in the Journal of Gastrointestinal Oncology assessed that most mesothelioma patients will have recurrence after HIPEC surgery.
 It occurs within the abdominal cavity in up to 57% of patients.

-Fortunately, select patients can sometimes have repeat cytoreduction with HIPEC.
+Regular monitoring with imaging and tumor markers is essential to detect and manage recurrence early.
 A second surgery can improve the already elevated survival times for this operation:

 Mortality Assessment of Cytoreductive Surgery With HIPEC